-Why did General Motors sell the controlling interest of GM China to SAIC?
+Why did General Motors (GM) sell interest of GM China to SAIC?

 In an International Herald Tribune article, dated December 16, 2009, Edward E. Whitacre Jr., CEO of General Motors, was quoted as saying about Opel,

 “The board’s mentality was, here’s something we own, it has a lot of worth to it, and why would we walk away from this for very little money and be in a joint venture where we were a minority owner?”